 This leads directly into the second qualification.
 Agreement seems more likely on general rules for collective choice than on the later choices to be made within the confines of certain agreed-on rules.
 Recall that we try only to analyze the calculus of the utility-maximizing individual who is confronted with the constitutional problem.
 Essential to the analysis is the presumption that the individual is uncertain as to what his own precise role will be in any one of the whole chain of later collective choices that will actually have to be made.
 For this reason he is considered not to have a particular and distinguishable interest separate and apart from his fellows.
 This is not to suggest that he will act contrary to his own interest; but the individual will not find it advantageous to vote for rules that may promote sectional, class, or group interests because, by presupposition, he is unable to predict the role that he will be playing in the actual collective decision-making process at any particular time in the future.
 He cannot predict with any degree of certainty whether he is more likely to be in a winning or a losing coalition on any specific issue.
 Therefore, he will assume that occasionally he will be in one group and occasionally in the other.
-His own self-interest will lead him to choose rules that will maximize the utility of an individual in a series of collective decisions with his own preferences on the separate issues being more or less randomly distributed.° tageous to all individuals and to all groups seems likely to be present at any constitutional stage of discussion.
+His own selfinterest will lead him to choose rules that will maximize the utility of an individual in a series of collective decisions with his own preferences on the separate issues being more or less randomly distributed.61

+The uncertainty that is required in order for the individual to be led by his own interest to support constitutional provisions that are generally advantageous to all individuals and to all groups seems likely to be present at any constitutional stage of discussion.
 This may be demonstrated by specifying those conditions which would be necessary in the contrary case, that is, in the case where the rational utility-maximizing individual will support the adoption of rules designed specifically to further partisan interests.
 In order for an individual to support such rules, the following conditions must all hold true.